 Peacock TV classic shows and movies

-But much like Disney Plus, Peacock's biggest weapons (for now) are in its vault.
-Peacock will start off by offering lots from the library of NBC and its sister networks' classic shows.
+Much like Disney Plus, Peacock's biggest weapons (for now) are in its vault.
+Peacock offers a ton of titles from the library of NBC and its sister networks.
 That includes beloved sitcoms like Parks and Recreation and 30 Rock, as well as Saturday Night Live, and Cheers.
 There's also a lot of older programming for going retro, including The Johnny Carson Show, The Carol Burnett Show and The Greatest American Hero.

 At the beginning of 2021, Peacock also added the entire series of The Office.
 The first two seasons are available to Peacock Free user, but you'll need to pay for Premium or Premium Plus to watch all of the seasons as well as bonus content.